Pistonight/botw-save-state/README.md

 - `clang-format` for code formatting

 These tools are (very strongly) recommended but optional:
 - This project has out-of-the-box support for `clangd`.
-Make sure `/usr/bin/g++` is available or you can change the compiler manually in `.clangd`
 - [`magoo`](https://github.com/Pistonite/magoo) for git submodule management
 - `lftp` for FTP transfer - install it with your package manager
 - [`task`](https://taskfile.dev/) for running scripts